 TIME(ing) HEALS ALL WOUNDS

-The muscle growth doesn’t necessarily come from the amount of protein you stack onto your plate at every meal.
+Muscle growth doesn’t necessarily come from the amount of protein you stack onto your plate at every meal.
 Research has suggested the timing of your consumption will ultimately lead to growth and development.
-Feeding your body at a time it needs nutrients, such as after a fast (like sleep) or after your workout has shown to enhance muscle growth.
+Feeding your body when it needs nutrients, such as after a fast (like sleep) or after your workout, has been shown to enhance muscle growth.
 The body needs this to begin the recovery process.
 However, more research is required to support this suggestion.

 So, let’s review.
-To understand how much protein you need to eat per day, start with the WHO’s formula.
+To understand how much protein you need to eat daily, start with the WHO’s formula.
 (0.8g per kg of body weight).
-For athletes or serious trainers it is recommended they consume 1.2-1.5g per kg of body weight (activity dependant).
+Athletes or serious trainers should consume 1.2-1.5g per kg of body weight (activity-dependent).
 From there, you can assess your daily protein consumption.
 Does it meet the results?
 Am I spending too much money on supplements?
 Am I consuming these at inopportune times?

 World Health Organisation.
 (2017).
 Protein and amino acid requirements in human nutrition.
 WHO Technical Report Series 935.